 Bridget Mumba Stephenson

-Bridget Mumba Stephenson works for Workers Compensation Fund Control Board, a social security scheme responsible for compensating workers for injuries or diseases suffered at the place of work since 2017.
-She is responsible for all the financial needs of the branch which is in charge of most registered companies in Central province.
-She has 10 years of experience in the accounting field.
+Bridget Mumba Stephenson works as a Project Accountant for USAID DISCOVER Health, she is responsible for the accounting system, expenditure projections, and expense monitoring and reconciliation and to ensure cost-effectiveness, efficiency and accountability throughout the life of the Program fulfilling all USAID rules and regulations.
+Bridget has 10 years of experience in the accounting field.
 Her career started with working in an accounting and auditing firm where she acquired her first external and internal auditing experience.
 She joined Restless Development in July 2016 as an Assistant Finance Coordinator.
-She is currently pursuing her Masters in Accounting and Finance.
+She is an Associate member of the Zambia Institute Of Chartered Accountants and is studying a Master of Science in Accounting and Finance with Copperbelt University.
 She is involved in the mentorship program under the Anakazi Women leadership which mentors young women who are in college and university.

 Wendy Musonda is leading a small youth organization called Expanding Ambitions, which aims at supporting vulnerable young people from different parts of Zambia to confidently chase their dreams, execute their ideas and discover their talents and how that can contribute to development and making the world a better place.
 The organization is currently working to fight against the injustice of environmental pollution and climate change in Kabwe.
 She is a final year student of BBA with extensive professional experience in finance and administration, advocacy, training, and research.
 After successfully completing her first degree, she wishes to further her studies in Law with International Relations to better advocate for women and girls’ sexual rights and positive youth engagement in sustainable development.
 Her volunteering journey with Restless Development began after her grade twelve ‘O’ level training.
 She volunteered as a team leader on International Citizen’s Service (ICS) and later as a young leader on the Tikambe youth media program.
 Most recently, she volunteered with IPAS Africa alliance as a Sexual Reproductive Health Rights youth champion.